pagkly/Zed/Investopedia/Investing/Entrepreneurs.md

 ### How Entrepreneurs Make Money

 Entrepreneurs make money like any business: they seek to generate revenues that are greater than costs.
 Increasing revenues is the goal and that can be achieved through marketing, word-of-mouth, and networking.
 Keeping costs low is also critical as it results in higher [profit margins](https://www.investopedia.com/terms/p/profitmargin.asp).
-This can be achieved through efficient operations and eventually [economies of scale](https://www.investopedia.com/terms/e/economiesofscale.asp).
+This can be achieved through efficient operations and eventually [[[Economies of Scale]]](https://www.investopedia.com/terms/e/economiesofscale.asp).

 ### Taxes for Entrepreneurs